Distributed Circumnavigation Using Bearing Based Control with Limited Target Information: Main Results

 \section{Main Results}

 In this section, we present guidance laws to circumnavigate the target.
 To formalise the interaction structure among the agents, we introduce the following graph-theoretic definitions. \begin{definition}[Sensing graph] We define the sensing graph $\mathcal{G}_S = (\mathcal{V}, \mathcal{E}_S)$.
-For nodes $i,j \in \mathcal{V}$, the existence of a directed edge $(i,j)\in \mathcal{E}_S$ implies that agent $i$ can sense agent $j$. \end{definition}

-\begin{definition}[Communication graph] The communication graph $\mathcal{G}_C=(\mathcal{V},\mathcal{E}_C)$ is a subgraph of $\mathcal{G}_S$.
+For nodes $i,j \in \mathcal{V}$, the existence of a directed edge $(i,j)\in \mathcal{E}_S$ implies that agent $i$ can sense agent $j$. \end{definition} \begin{definition}[Communication graph] The communication graph $\mathcal{G}_C=(\mathcal{V},\mathcal{E}_C)$ is a subgraph of $\mathcal{G}_S$.
 In this graph, each agent $i\in \mathcal{V}$ selects as its out-neighbour the closest agent it can sense in $\mathcal{G}_S$.
 If multiple nearest candidates exist, the agent may arbitrarily select any one of them (see Fig. \ref{fig:sensing}).
 Consequently, each follower node has exactly one out-neighbour.
 Additionally, the leaders are sink nodes. \end{definition}

 Hence, $\mathcal{G}_C$ is not unique by construction and may contain multiple disconnected components even for a strongly connected $\mathcal{G}_S$.
-Further, we also have the following assumption. \begin{assumption} In the communication graph $\mathcal{G}_C$, we assume that every follower $f \in \mathcal{F}$ has a directed path to at least one leader in the set $\mathcal{L}$. \end{assumption}
+Further, we assume the following.

+\begin{assumption} In the communication graph $\mathcal{G}_C$, we assume that every follower $f \in \mathcal{F}$ has a directed path to at least one leader in the set $\mathcal{L}$. \end{assumption}

-As discussed earlier, the agents in the leader set $\mathcal{L}$ have information about the target location and can guide the followers towards it.
+As discussed earlier, the agents in the leader set $\mathcal{L}$ know the target location and can guide the followers towards it.
 Assumption \ref{assumption_mutli-out-neighb} ensures that the information from the leaders propagates to every follower in $\mathcal{F}$.
 With this, we now proceed for the guidance law design.